melodiw82/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 ## Game Description
-Tic-tac-toe non-GUI game played in a 4x4 game board with either human or AI
+Tic-tac-toe non-GUI console game played in a 4x4 game board with either human or AI

 At the beginning of the game 3 cells will be locked randomly allowing the players to place their position in 13 remaining cells